Heartbeat (British TV series): Cancellation

 On 5 June 2001, ITV planned cutbacks for dramas such as London's Burning, Heartbeat and Peak Practice to make room for new commissions which could have seen the programme's demise.
 A spokesman said "The temptation is to just cancel long running shows.
 But if you do that you can spend years trying to find replacements that achieve the same viewing figures."

 Kathleen Beedles, the new producer as of series 18, originally said Heartbeat was expected to continue until at least series 20 (at the time scheduled for 2010–11).
 However, it was announced on 28 January 2009 that production of both Heartbeat and its spin off show The Royal would be suspended for an unspecified period of time so that a large backlog of unbroadcast episodes could be cleared.
 Some newspaper reports interpreted this as meaning the show would be permanently cancelled.
 A report in The Telegraph suggested Heartbeat may return in "a new lower budget form".

-In March 2009 a meeting to discuss the future of the show took place between ITV bosses and Heartbeat cast and crew members.
+In March 2009, a meeting to discuss the future of the show took place between ITV bosses and Heartbeat cast and crew members.
 The mood after the meeting was reportedly pessimistic about the show's long-term survival.
-Actor Steven Blakeley, who plays PC Younger, said the cast were to be released after series 18, indicating the show had been cancelled and filming had finished.
+Actor Steven Blakeley, who played PC Younger, said the cast were to be released after series 18, indicating the show had been cancelled and filming had finished.

-News of the show's alleged cancellation prompted protests from Heartbeat fans around the world as well as from communities in the Yorkshire Television region where the series was filmed and where the Heartbeat-themed tourist trade is seen as an important part of the local economy.
+News of the show's alleged cancellation prompted protests from Heartbeat fans around the world, as well as from communities in the Yorkshire Television region where the series was filmed, and where the Heartbeat-themed tourist trade was seen as an important part of the local economy.